0no-co/evalish/README.md

 It only does three simple things:
 - Isolate the [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) and uses a separate object using a `with` statement
-- Wraps all passed through globals, like `Array`, in a recursive masking object that disallows access to prototype-polluting propeties, such as `constructor`
+- Wraps all passed through globals, like `Array`, in a recursive masking object that disallows access to object prototype properties
-- In the browser: Creates an `iframe` element and uses that frame's globals instead
+- In the browser: Creates an `iframe` element and uses that frame's globals instead to prvent prototype pollution.

 If you haven't run away screaming yet, maybe that's what you're looking for.
 Just a bit more safety.
 But really, I wrote this just for fun and I haven't written any tests yet and neither have I tested all edge cases.